CPA Elections 2021: for Vice Chair, and 6 directors

 - The office will investigate failed deliveries, correct where possible and resend.
 But the primary duty is on the member to inform of any change of email address.

-- Election Officer: Rebecca Clutten will be CPA election officer (since the Hon Secretary is standing).
-The CPA Administrator is the Proxy Election officer, but will not have a vote in appeals.
+- Election Officer: Richard Asher will be CPA election officer (since the Hon Secretary is standing).
+The jury of appeal will be the election officer, the existing vice chair and one other board member not standing in the election.

-- The election officer will be given details of the results and inspect them, and can ask whatever questions are required to confirm the ballet has been undertaken correctly.
+- The proxy election officer will give details of the results to the Election Officer to inspect them to confirm the ballet has been undertaken correctly.

 - Only the election officer and the Administrator (and optionally the deputy election officers) will be aware of the scores obtained.
 No candidates will be given the scores.